SW5052 - Theoretical Perspectives in Social Work (2023/24)

 Balance of independent study and scheduled teaching activity

-2. Analyse social work theories, demonstrating critical awareness of their implications for service users, taking into account existing power dynamics and the practical and ethical impact on individuals, groups and communities
+- You will be able to analyse social work theories, demonstrating an awareness of their implications for service users, while taking into account existing power dynamics and the practical and ethical impact on individuals, groups and communities

 The assessment strategy consists of a series of formative exercises to help students to develop their ability to understand the theoretical basis for social work.
 This will deepen their understanding and application of theories to social work practice.
-Class based exercises are designed to develop critical abilities in relation of theory through formative analysis of case studies undertaken regularly in small groups.
+Class based exercises are designed to develop their abilities in relation to the application of theory through formative analysis of case studies undertaken regularly in small groups.
 With class debates also used to stimulate critical approaches to theories and allowing individual and general feedback to can be given immediately.
-They together with an individual essay plan will support development of the required skills to complete the summative assessment which is a 2,500 words essay based on a case study analysis to assess all the learning outcomes.
+These, together with an individual essay plan, will support development of the required skills to complete the summative assessment which is a 2,500 words essay based on the application of social work theories to practice, based on a case study to assess all the learning outcomes.